Trace exporter

 Android

 Set the tracesExporter callback in CoralogixOptions.
-The callback receives a CoralogixTraceExporterData object with the raw OTLP span payload alongside the standard RUM export.
+The callback receives a CoralogixTraceExporterData object holding the raw OTLP span payload.

 val options = CoralogixOptions(